Ready Player One (film): Cultural references

-Similarly Blade Runner, which was integral to the plot of the book, was shelved as Blade Runner 2049 was in production at the same time as Ready Player One and the producers at Alcon Entertainment feared that Spielberg's film could damage the commercial prospects of their film; as a replacement, the creative team had the players play through the events of The Shining, which Spielberg was able to secure the rights to as an homage to his friend Stanley Kubrick.
+Similarly Blade Runner, which was integral to the plot of the book, was shelved as Blade Runner 2049 was in production at the same time as Ready Player One and the producers at Alcon Entertainment feared that Spielberg's film could damage the commercial prospects of their film; as a replacement, the creative team had the players play through the events of The Shining, to which Spielberg was able to secure the rights, as an homage to his friend Stanley Kubrick.
+Village Roadshow Entertainment Group's library (including Ready Player One) later sold to Alcon Entertainment for $417.5 million on June 18, 2025.
 Penn and Cline also thought that the film could be the opportunity to replace such a lengthy sequence with a more action-heavy one.
 Once they decided to use The Shining, they were doubtful at first that Spielberg would accept the change, but Spielberg did go for it.
-While Cline's original work heavily used the character of Ultraman, the rights over the character were still under legal dispute, requiring them to replace Ultraman with the titular robot from The Iron Giant and RX-78-2 Gundam.
-Spielberg recognized that his past films were a significant part of the 1980s popular culture cited in the book, and to avoid being accused of "vanity", he opted to remove many of the references to his own work.
-Cline stated that he believed Spielberg wanted to avoid self-references to films he directed, due to the criticism he received for his film 1941, which lampooned his own previous works Jaws and Duel.
-Cline said he had to convince Spielberg to include some iconic elements, such as the DeLorean time machine from Back to the Future, which Spielberg conceded as the film was one he produced rather than directed.
-Spielberg also allowed the Tyrannosaurus rex from his own Jurassic Park to be included.
+While Cline's original work heavily used the character of Ultraman, the rights over the character were still under legal dispute, requiring them to replace him with the titular robot from The Iron Giant.

+Although Spielberg recognized that his films were a significant part of the 1980s popular culture cited in the book, he opted to remove many references to them to avoid accusations of vanity.
+Cline believed Spielberg wanted to avoid self-references to films he directed, due to the criticism he received for his film 1941, which lampooned his own previous works Jaws and Duel.
+Cline said he had to convince Spielberg to include some iconic elements, such as the DeLorean time machine from Back to the Future, which Spielberg conceded as he only produced the film.
+Spielberg also allowed the Tyrannosaurus rex from Jurassic Park to be included.
 Cline also asked ILM to include a reference to Last Action Hero, one of Penn's first screenplays, without Penn's knowledge; a movie marquee in the Manhattan race segment bears the name "Jack Slater", the character Arnold Schwarzenegger played in that film.

 Release

 Theatrical

 Ready Player One was originally scheduled to be released on December 15, 2017.
-However, on February 9, 2016, the film was delayed to March 30, 2018, to avoid competition with Star Wars: The Last Jedi.
-In January 2018, it was announced the film's release date had been moved up one day to March 29, 2018.
+However, on February 9, 2016, it was delayed to March 30, 2018, to avoid competition with Star Wars: The Last Jedi.
+In January 2018, it was announced the film's release date had been moved up one day to March 29.
 The film had its world premiere at the Paramount Theatre in Austin, Texas on March 11, 2018 (as part of the South by Southwest Film Festival).
 Warner Bros. distributed the film worldwide, with Village Roadshow Pictures distributing in several overseas territories.
-Around the same time the film was released, massively multi-player online game platform Roblox held an event based on it.
+Around the same time, the massively multi-player online game platform Roblox held an event based on it.
 The winner of the event was the user r0cu.